trifork/riack/README.md

 Make sure you have installed cmake if not find it here http://www.cmake.org/ or if your fortunate enough to be an OS with a package manager just install it with that.

-####wolfSSL
+####wolfSSL (optional)
 Riack uses wolfSSL to support TLS/SSL connections and authentication.
+Tested with wolfSSL 3.9.0.
+Other versions will most likely work fine.
 Find it here https://github.com/wolfSSL/wolfssl

 ###Ready
 Get a prompt and move to Riack top folder and do